Copy, move, sync files on schedule, like every minute, or every sunday at 02:00. Copy as many times per day you need.

-Automate file transfers over FTP, FTP/S, and SFTP protocols.
+Automate file transfers over SSH, FTP/S, and FTP protocols.
 You can synchronize, copy and move files and folders.

 Keep two folders perfectly in sync, while files can be modified on both sides.
 The file date stamps are used for comparison.
 BatchSync will adjust server file dates using server time-zone settings for proper time comparisons.